tarantool/nginx_upstream_module/README.md

 A good example is:
 ```
 HTTP GET ... /url?space_id=512&value=some+string
-it could be matched by using the follwing format 'space_id=%%space_id,value=%s'
+it could be matched by using the following format 'space_id=%%space_id,value=%s'
 ```

 Here is a full list of {FMT_TYPE} types: